U.S. backed forces say they regain villages seized by Syrian army

 U.S. Defense Secretary Jim Mattis said on Thursday he expected a “re-energized” effort against Islamic State militants in eastern Syria in the coming days.

-U.S. officials have said that in recent days they have seen fighters from SDF returning to that area of the Euphrates where the militants operate to relaunch new operations against them.
+U.S. officials have said that in recent days they have seen SDF fighters returning to the area of the Euphrates where the militants operate to relaunch new operations against them.

-The Kurdish-led militia has blamed a Turkish offensive in Afrin against it, which Ankara regards as an extension of a Kurdish insurgency at home, for diverting efforts away from the fight against the militants.
+The Kurdish-led militia has blamed a Turkish offensive in Afrin against it for diverting efforts away from the fight against the militants.

-Additional reporting by Rodi Said in northern Syria; Editing by Matthew Mpoke Bigg; Eding by Matthew Mpoke Bigg
+Additional reporting by Rodi Said in northern Syria; Editing by Matthew Mpoke Bigg and Robin Pomeroy